yb66/git_commit_template/README.md

 ## Set up

-Place the template somewhere, I use `~/.git-templates` to store all my templates.
-Then, in my git config (which is located at `~/.gitconfig`), add the following:
+Place the template somewhere, I use `~/.git-templates` to store all my templates (so the full path in my instance is `~/.git-templates/commit-template.txt`).
+So, if you have cURL you could do:

+	mkdir ~/.git-templates
+	curl https://raw.githubusercontent.com/yb66/git_commit_template/master/commit-template.txt > ~/.git-templates/commit-template.txt

+Then, in my git config (which is located at `~/.gitconfig`), I've added the following:

 	[init]
 		templatedir = ~/.git-templates